facebook/flow/website/docs/libdefs/creation.md

 declare export const SECRET_INTERNALS_Foo: {...};
 ```

-This approach is preferrable to the approach described [below](#toc-declaring-a-module-globally),
+This approach is preferable to the approach described [below](#toc-declaring-a-module-globally),
 because editing these files will not trigger a restart of Flow server.

 ### Declaring a module in the global namespace  {#toc-declaring-a-module-globally}